vpistola/markdown-cv/index.md

 `Nov 2020 – May 2021`
 __Operations Engineer, SEKE SA__

-- Infrustrure Engineer at SEKE SA, responsible for the administration of a network of ESXi hypervisors, database servers (MS SQL and MySQL) and application servers for the ERP systems spanning 4 countries.
+- Operations Engineer at SEKE SA, responsible for the administration of a network of ESXi hypervisors, database servers (MS SQL and MySQL) and application servers for the ERP systems spanning 4 countries.

 `Nov 2017 – Nov 2020`
 __Principal Operations and Software Engineer, Alexander Beach Hotel and Spa__

-- Principal Systems and Software Engineer at a luxury hotel in the city of Alexandroupolis responsible for the software development across a broad range of Microsoft technologies (C#, .NET framework, ASP.NET, SQL Server) and for the administration and security of the Enterprise Systems (Microsoft Hyper-V virtualization, Windows Server 2012, Linux servers, Microsoft Exchange Server, Cisco, HP, Mikrotik, Sophos security appliance, Softone ERP solution, HIT Hospitality solutions, Alcatel VoIP call center).
+- Principal Operations and Software Engineer at a luxury hotel in the city of Alexandroupolis responsible for the software development across a broad range of Microsoft technologies (C#, .NET framework, ASP.NET, SQL Server) and for the administration and security of the Enterprise Systems (Microsoft Hyper-V virtualization, Windows Server 2012, Linux servers, Microsoft Exchange Server, Cisco, HP, Mikrotik, Sophos security appliance, Softone ERP solution, HIT Hospitality solutions, Alcatel VoIP call center).

 `Mar 2009 – Nov 2017`
 __Software and Operations Engineer, Self Employed__